1. Gervase de Peyer's Boosey & Hawkes instruments

 Symphony 1010 in B-flat 456268 and Symphony 1010 in A 466181 (both finished in 1976)

 These much later instruments have none of Gervase's keywork adjustments and none of the special undercutting and tuning that was applied to 293777.
 They have had little use.
 I assume that he used the A for the Chandos recordings that required an A unless his pre-war A was still available.
 This pair are very disappointing, rather dismal I’m afraid, especially in comparison to the earlier instrument.
 It is easy to understand why he never changed to this B-flat.

 In 1963, Geoffrey Acton introduced some significant improvements to the 1950s 1010s and my first pair were of this vintage.
 I was delighted with them and told Geoffrey so when I visited him at his home in Framlingham, with Colin Bradbury, in February 2001.
 His first vent mechanism was added to the 1963 model in 1965.
 In 1967, the design of the vent mechanism was improved, and other significant developments were added, including a lowering of the break hole positions and the introduction of integral wooden bushes rather than ebonite inserts for the ring tone holes.
-The lowering of the break holes was particularly important, though not for the reasons that Geoffrey spoke about when I met him at the Edgware factory in August 1966.
+The lowering of the break holes was particularly significant, though not for the reasons that Geoffrey spoke about when I met him at the Edgware factory in August 1966.
 (I could expand on this point on another occasion).
 Tony Ward designed the vent mechanism, though I'm not sure if it was the first one, the second one or perhaps both.
 Tony told me that B&H gave him a £5 note for all his work and that he still has the letter to prove it.

 2. Roy Jowitt's Boosey & Hawkes instruments